erhoo82/erhoo82.github.io/_posts/2021-10-30-paper-review_ZERO.markdown

 My thoughts...

-## Problem summary with the addition of my thoughts
+## Summary of problems with the addition of my thoughts

 __High memory requirement:__ Training a language model with billions of parameters needs a huge GPU memory space.
 Unlike the well-known memory requirement of training such as the allocation of (1) model parameters and (2) input activations (needed to compute the derivate loss in backprop), training involves extra memory needs: (3) optimizer states, (4) gradients, (5) master parameters (half-precision training), (6) temporal buffers (to hold inputs or outputs upon eGPU operator execution), and (7) input buffers.
 Especially, optimizer states becomes the biggest memory occupier when training a large language model.
 Due to the high memory requirement, a large training system with hundreds of GPU nodes is needed and this often limits the size of model to train.